HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

     -disablePrompt, --disablePrompt <value>
     ```

-    **Use either of the following attributes to specify the WCM Design Library created in the DX server you want to pull using this feature.**
+    **Use either of the following attributes to specify the WCM Design Library in the DX server you want to pull using this feature.**

     ```shell title="WCM Design Library Name"
     -wcmLibraryName <value>